iamanigeeit/DDW2023/docs/04-oop/oop.md

 [Object-oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming) (OOP) is a programming paradigm based on the concept of "objects".

 As your program grows in complexity, you may need something more than simple built-in data types such as `str`, `int`, or `list`.
-For example, when you create a game, you may need an `Avatar`, or `Weapon`, etc. In these cases, it is easier to organize your code around objects.
+For example, when you create a game, you may need an `Avatar`, or `Weapon`, etc. In PowerPoint, you can create a `Slide`, a `TextBox`, a `Shape`, etc. In these cases, it is easier to organize your code around objects.
 You can think of objects as your own user-defined data types.
 Later you will see that these objects have two main things:

-- attributes: which defines the characteristic of the object, and
+- **attributes**: which defines the characteristic of the object, and
-- methods: which defines what the object can do
+- **methods**: which defines what the object can do

 Attributes and methods define your object.

 You actually have worked with objects if you use `list` and `str` data type in your program.
-These are called **built-in** objects in Python.
+These are **built-in** objects in Python.
 Python has provided these objects for you to use.
 What we will do in this section is to create your own **user-defined** objects.

 We will see that user-defined objects are made of other data (attributes) and computations (methods).
-Moreover, we will see that **any** code can be abstracted as an **object** since any computer code are made of data (attributes) and some computations (methods).
+Moreover, we will see that **any** code can be abstracted as an **object** since any computer code is made of data (attributes) and some computations (methods).
 In these lessons, we will see how OOP will be used for both creating user-defined data type as well as for abstracting the whole program.

 ## Attributes and Methods